TheHive-Project/CortexDocs/analyzer_requirements.md

 This analyzer comes in only one flavor.

 #### Requirements
-You need to obtain an API key to use the service.
+The analyzer can be used out of the box without configuration.
+However, if you make many requests, you need to obtain an API key.
 Please [contact GreyNoise](https://greynoise.io/contact/) to ask for one.

 Once you get the API key, provide it as the value of the `key` parameter.